 HDR, in cooperation with a team of consultants, was contracted by Charleston County to provide engineering design and environmental permitting services associated with proposed improvements to the SC 41 corridor from US Highway 17 (US 17) to Clements Ferry Road in Charleston and Berkeley Counties, South Carolina.
-The Project also includes improvements to the intersection of SC 41 and US 17 and completion of the tie in of Gregory Ferry Road to SC 41 near US 17.
-The Project study area is defined as a 4.6-mile-long mainline corridor of SC 41 from US 17 in Mount Pleasant across the new Wando River Bridge to Clements Ferry Road in Berkeley County.
-The study area also includes US 17 from the intersection with the northern extent of Old Georgetown Road to the entrance to Lexington Drive and an expanded study area around Laurel Hill County Park and the Phillips Community between Bessemer Road and Dunes West Boulevard (hereafter, study area; (Figure 1).
+The Project also includes improvements to the intersection of SC 41 and US 17, a new tie-in road between SC 41 and Winnowing Way, and a 1.3-mile new location roadway, Laurel Hill Parkway, between SC 41 and Park West Boulevard.
+The Project study area is defined as a 5.6-milelong mainline corridor of SC 41 from US 17 in Mount Pleasant across the new Wando River Bridge to Clements Ferry Road in Berkeley County.
+The study area also includes US 17 from the intersection with Hamlin Road to the entrance to the Market at Oakland and an expanded study area around Laurel Hill County Park and the Phillips Community between Bessemer Road and Dunes West Boulevard (hereafter, study area; (Figure 1).
 SC 41 is a two-lane highway that provides vehicular access between US 17 and Clements Ferry Road, as well as north to Huger, South Carolina.
-The primary purpose of the Project, as stated in the draft Environmental Report (HDR 2019), is to reduce traffic congestion within the SC 41 corridor to accommodate future traffic projections.
+The primary purpose of the Project, as stated in the draft Environmental Report (HDR 2022), is to reduce traffic congestion within the SC 41 corridor to accommodate future traffic projections.
 The secondary purposes of the Project are to enhance safety throughout the corridor, improve transportation system and community connections, and provide bicycle and pedestrian accommodations, while minimizing community and environmental impacts.
-This section of SC 41 serves as a minor arterial that has experienced an increase in traffic due to regional growth, and currently sustains operations that exceed capacity and are projected to worsen over time.
+This section of SC 41 serves as a minor arterial that has experienced an increase in traffic due to regional growth and currently sustains operations that exceed capacity and are projected to worsen over time.